Ariaxomics/Omixia/README.md

 # Omixia
-Omics X AI for the interpretation and reporting of data
+Omics X AI for interpreting and reporting of clinical data